Type of Student

 As for Clinton himself, he simply hopes to further the inspiration.
 “A lot of good people I met along the way have held their light up high for me in my darkest times," he says.
 “Now hopefully I can add my light to help others find their way."

 VCC welcomes learners at all levels of education and from every walk of life.
-To find out more about adult upgrading courses, attend an upcoming info session.
+Learn more about tuition-free Adult Basic Education (ABE) and other upgrading options.